 If you end up in the position of having your kids’ school closed for an extended period of time, coupled with either quarantine and/or social distancing and possibly ALSO being expected to get some actual work done for your job, I have a few ideas on how you might structure your time.
 I thought I’d share them in case they’re useful for you.*

-*If they're not useful for you, IGNORE, please! :)
+*If our tips on what to do with kids at home are not useful for you, IGNORE, please! :)

 *Also, we fully recognize that all of this assumes you have the luxury to be able to do your work from home and are not scrambling to figure out childcare if/when school is out.
 For those of you in that situation, we are thinking about you and hoping you're able to figure things out in a way that will work for your family.